Images of function and distribution spaces under the Bargmann transform: Introduction

 \section{Introduction}

+In the paper we consider a family of test function and distribution spaces, including Gelfand-Shilov spaces.
+The family also include a family of functions and distribution spaces, named Pilipovi{\'c} test function and distribution spaces, respectively, essentially introduced by S. Pilipovic in \cite{Pil2}.
+We show that those spaces which are invariant under the Fourier transform may in convenient ways be characterized by Hermite function expansions with simple conditions on the coefficients.
+Furthermore we deduce that the Bargmann transform maps these spaces into topological spaces of entire functions or power series expansions, obeying convenient estimates.
+At the same time, characterizations of these function and distribution spaces in terms of suitable estimates of their short-time Fourier transforms with Gaussian windows are deduced.

-In the paper we deduce mapping properties of the Bargmann transform between certain test function spaces or their distribution spaces, and convenient sets of entire functions or formal power series expansions.
-The family includes Gelfand-Shilov spaces, and a family of test function spaces introduced by S. Pilipovi{\'c}.
-We characterize these spaces, in terms of mapping properties under the short-time Fourier transform and under the Bargmann transform, as well as conditions of their Hermite coefficients.
-We also introduce a small test function space, whose dual, or distribution space, is mapped bijectively to the set of entire functions, by the Bargmann transform.
+We also introduce a test function space, whose dual, or distribution space, is mapped bijectively to the set of entire functions, by the Bargmann transform.
 Finally we introduce a broad family of modulation spaces as subsets of the latter distribution space, and show that these modulation spaces are quasi-Banach spaces.
-We also show that the Gelfand-Shilov spaces of functions and distribution are obtained by suitable unions or intersections of this broad family of modulation spaces.
+Here it is also shown that Gelfand-Shilov and suitable Pilipovi{\'c} spaces of functions and distributions are obtained by suitable unions or intersections of this broad family of modulation spaces.